kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

    ```
    For a complete list of flags and their descriptions, see [this](https://github.com/kyma-project/cli/blob/master/docs/gen-docs/kyma_provision_gardener.md) document.

-3. After you provision the cluster, its `kubeconfig` file will be downloaded automatically for you to use.
+3. After you provision the cluster, its `kubeconfig` file will be downloaded and automatically set as the current context.

   </details>